 Out of 240 children, 120 children each were drawn purposively from these two eco-settings.
-Further, the children included in the sample from the two ecosettings satisfied the following criteria for their inclusion: - should have minimum six years residence in the specified area.
+Further, the children included in the sample from the two eco-settings satisfied the following criteria for their inclusion: -

-- (a) belonging to the low socioeconomic status

-- (b) should be attending the school

-- (c) should not be of a migrant family
+- (a) belonging to the low socioeconomic status - (b) should be attending the school - (c) should not be of a migrant family should have minimum six years residence in the specified area.